kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

 		- not much to say - Ria seems irritated.
 Valindra asked for tea.
 	- Valindra and Perse
 		- She asked about my history, what it was like.
 I told her much about it.
 Love, ruling, our son.
+		- We talked about Rem some.
+Hugged.
+Said in our long lives we would be friends.
+	- Rem and Perse
+		- Awkward.